nhsx/nhs_time_of_travel/nhstravel/gp_areas.md

 - By Triangle \[Currently used\]
 - By Catchment area \[Worth trying\]

+### By Triangle

 The algorithm for by triangle would be:

 - find all triangles overlapping the area you want to cover
   ![Area and triangles around part of lambeth](lambeth_subregion.png)
 - for each triangle:
   - choose a Triangle
   - get the 3 Locations at the corners
   - get all triangles which touch any of those locations
   - download the map for that wider area of all triangles (in case best travel route goes outside the triangle) - essentially 3 catchment areas
   - for every node in the triangle, calculate minimum travel distance to any of the corners
   - build the equidistant polygons from those values within the triangle

+### By Catchment area

 The algorithm for by Catchment area is:

 - find all Locations with catchment areas which overlap the given area
 - for each Location
   - calculate the travel times polygons for that location within the catchment area
 - then for each triangle
   - find the 3 catchment areas which contain that triangle
   - intersect the polygons from the catchment areas with the triangle, then intersect these with each other to find polygons for the triangle

 In both algorithms you achieve polygons sharded at a triangle level.